Veiled Chameleon Care SheetChamaeleo calyptorarus

-Ask a store partner about Petco’s selection of books on veiled chameleon and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco’s selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all reptiles are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your reptile or habitat contents to help prevent the potential spread of disease.
+Because all reptiles are potential carriers of infectious diseases, such as Salmonella bacteria, always wash your hands before and after handling your reptile or habitat contents to help prevent the potential spread of disease.

-Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for reptiles and should consider not having a reptile as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or caring for reptiles and should consider having a pet other than a reptile.

-Go to the Centers for Disease Control at cdc.gov/healthypets for more information about Geckos and disease.
+Go to the Centers for Disease Control at cdc.gov/healthypets for more information about Reptiles and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+Note: The information in this care sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.